duggal1/duggal1/README.md

 In August 2025, I shipped SynthicAI, a voice AI agent for customer support.

-It reached 500+ waitlist users through Reddit, X, LinkedIn, and cold email.
+It reached 500+ waitlist users through Reddit, X, and LinkedIn

 It failed because